chiefpansancolt/stimulus-tailwind-components/.github/DEVELOPMENT.md

 Before you can commit your changes and create a pull request be sure the follow checklist is completed and all are passed.

-- [ ] Is documentation add/or updated accordingly
+- [ ] Is documentation added and/or updated accordingly
 - [ ] Feature findable in the Documentation site
-- [ ] Playground examples created and added to Doc site
+- [ ] Playground examples created and added to playground site
-- [ ] Compilation of output in both docs and dist folders
+- [ ] Compilation of output in both playground and dist folders
 - [ ] Linters run `yarn lint` and all must not have errors

 ## Conclusion